Schemes we administer

 Our strategic direction and intended outcome

-We contribute to building a clean energy future for Australia by effectively administering the carbon pricing mechanism, the NGER scheme, RET, CFI and ANREU.
+We administer the carbon pricing mechanism, the NGER scheme, RET, CFI and ANREU.

 We work with our stakeholders and clients including Australian Government departments and agencies, industry bodies, liable entities and the community to provide regulatory services of the highest standard.